maddalenastn/IDEAS/README.md

 conda activate compute_id
 ```

-Then you need to clone this repository
+And clone this repository by

 ```bash
 git clone https://github.com/maddalenastn/IDEAS.git
 ```

-Then going inside the main folder
+Then go to the main folder

 ```bash
 cd IDEAS/
 ```

-And finally you can build the package:
+And  you can finally build the package by:

 ```bash
 pip install -e .